NIk0l41/GMCampaignManager/CM Objects/relationships.md

 - Items can have child Items (As Chest to Weapon)
 - NPCs can participate in Events (As Leader to Meeting)
 - NPCs can have Items (As Leader to Ring)

+- Sessions provide quick access to all objects.

 ## Attributes
 ### Name